ainblockchain/ain-blockchain/tools/cert-kpi/consensus-gossip-repair.md

 Native tail checks remain mandatory before any later target.
 This phase is not permission to reapply either earlier partially executed plan or restart live nodes on an observation failure.

+## Finality advanced: stop the old-height maintenance plan

+The three later phases actually changed only node3/node6, node0/node1, and node7/node5, respectively.
+Node5 started at17:29:47 UTC on the lazy-diagnostics image.
+Its subsequent capture preserved the same process and closed the inspector, but verification refused `23141 !== 23086`: finalized history had advanced beyond the plan's snapshot.
+This is a correct fail-closed result, not a corrupt capture or permission to restart node5.
+No further target in that order was maintained.
+All staged plans are historical and partially applied; do not run whole-compose up/down, reset their order, or reuse expired pending-only checkpoints.

+At17:35, an all-ten read-only disk audit passed.
+Nodes0/1/2/3/5/6/7/8 had finalized 23222 with hash `0xdd165490e18735e5086bd88454f6023235eb24eb698177ee67b4c9e84fe18698`.
+Node0 retained all23,087 original block files byte-for-byte and verified136 newly finalized blocks with1,172 native signature checks.
+The other seven advanced ledgers matched that verified manifest; do not multiply the signature count by eight.
+Nodes4/9 still retained the original23086 prefix then.
+This audit checks block bytes/hashes/linkage/signatures, not a new full-state DB replay or sustained all-ten consensus health.

+Old node4 subsequently actually exited139 at17:40:54 UTC with a fatal V8 heap
+error, PID0 and OOMKilled=false.
+Its container and full volume were preserved privately without restarting it.
+At17:50:23, the other nine original instances, including unchanged node9, reported SERVING, native health=true and finalized height23588.
+Their original23086 block hash still matched.
+This later RPC sample is not an all-ten success or a byte/signature audit through23588.
+The17:35 audit remains the bounded cryptographic evidence.
+Both intermediate unhealthy and later healthy samples are retained; no continuous stability or causal speedup is claimed.

+Recovery of node4 now needs fresh, same-instance bridge proofs that recognize the retained original pending blocks in finalized history.
+The old23086 pending-only proof cannot certify those advanced bridges.
+A newer seed must not be copied onto an older disk head without verified missing history and state replay.
+This post-finality recovery path is not yet implemented; keep the all-ten readiness/funding/TPS gates closed rather than weakening them.

+Evidence: `gossip_rollout_20260911`, `gossip_rollout_b_20260911`,
+`gossip_lazy_rollout_20260911` and `ledger_after_finality_20260911` under the
+experiment evidence root.
+Flashnext, flashtrain, the Ainize API and lifecycle PID86742 retained their running instances.
+CPU quotas remain shared across the same eight logical host CPUs; neither the rollout nor these tests establish an AWS320-vCPU performance equivalence.